eissapk/olum/docs/Register-Component.md

 ```

 ### Parent component

-> We register child in parnt as follows
+> We register child in parent as follows

 ```html
 <template>